 There are a few different versions of this form.
 This YouTube video from Legacy Collectibles explains more.

 Morning Report HQ % 3341 Signal Service Battalion Dec 11th 1944 – An example of a morning report.
-This report comes from the % 3341st Signal Service Battalion which was made up of Women Army Corps soldiers (WACs).
+This report comes from the % 3341st Signal Service Battalion, which was made up of Women’s Army Corps soldiers (WACs).

 The % isn’t a typo but a way to designate on paper that the unit is WACs.
 The battalion operated what was likely the largest message center outside of Washington DC.

-Enlisted Mens Individual Clothing and Equipment Record – A chart that gets filled noting the article and quantity and date of items issued.
-Form No 32, Feb 24 1942.
+Enlisted Mens Individual Clothing and Equipment Record – A chart that gets filled noting the article, quantity, and date of items issued.
+Form No 32, Feb 24, 1942.

 You’ll want to use 16lb bond paper (25% cotton content).
 Try to use a typewriter with 12 characters per inch type.
 That was the standard/preferred type size for typewriters in the army.

-Form 304A Locator Card-1941 – This card was similar to a report of change notice, however was used specifically to notify the postal services of where service members were located.
-TM 12-225: Administrative Procedures goes into more details on the usage of these cards.
+Form 304A Locator Card-1941 – This card was similar to a report of change notice; however, it was used specifically to notify the postal services of where service members were located.
+TM 12-225: Administrative Procedures goes into more detail on the usage of these cards.
 Print on tan cardstock or light brown cardstock.
 3 can be printed per page.
-Top right corner has small notch cut in it as seen in photo.
+The top right corner has a small notch cut in it as seen in the photo.

-Print double sided, flip on long side.
+Print double-sided, flip on the long side.
 Best paper is a light ivory.

-Print off on paper.
+Print it off on paper.
 Unsure of color, maybe light pink?
 Almost a salmon?

-Immunization Register Form 81 Jan 1941 Older Type – This is included for historical reasons and was used only up till Sept 1942 at which the newer form, 8-117 is used.
-The form is filled out by the medical officer and goes with your records with the company clerk.
+Immunization Register Form 81 Jan 1941 Older Type – This is included for historical reasons and was used only up till Sept 1942, at which the newer form, 8-117 is used.
+The form is filled out by the medical officer and goes with your records to the company clerk.

-Also see an example of filled out immunization register.
+Also see an example of a filled-out immunization register.

 You can use Pamphlet 20-9 Preparation of Identification Cards, May 1944 for assistance.

-Individual Pay Record Cover and Individual Pay Record Insides – War Department Form No. 28 March 26th, 1942.
+Individual Pay Record Cover and Individual Pay Record Insides – War Department Form No. 28, March 26th, 1942.
 This is the cover and back of the pay record.
+For amounts see this 1943 pay table.

-It’s a little booklet and the pages are numbered and you can print it off and staple it using two stapes.
+It’s a little booklet, and the pages are numbered, and you can print it off and staple it using two staples.
 One near the top and one near the bottom.
-Make sure the smooth top part of the stable is facing outside so the tines of the staple go inside the pages and grab them altogether.
+Make sure the smooth top part of the staple is facing outside so the tines of the staple go inside the pages and grab them altogether.

-Print the cover on a light brown card-stock, and the inside pay record sheets on ivory regular paper.
-There is cut marks to cut down, and each print makes two!
-Print the inside on both sides, flip on long side.
+Print the cover on a light brown cardstock, and the inside pay record sheets on ivory regular paper.
+There are cut marks to cut down, and each print makes two!
+Print the inside on both sides, flip on the long side.

 Also included in the image gallery are a few examples.

 Separation Notice – Form RIUC S-12.
-I’m not sure if this is a separation notice from the Army but could be something civilian contractors or regular workers might have gotten from their jobs back in the 1940s.
+I’m not sure if this is a separation notice from the Army, but it could be something civilian contractors or regular workers might have gotten from their jobs back in the 1940s.

 How To Use Smith-Corona Portable Typewriters: Floating Shift Models – Likely from 1947 but describes how to use this type of model from that brand.
 The “float” machines operate quietly thanks to the Smith Floating Shift used in the machine (note the cursive word “Floating” above the shift key).
 When the shift key was invented, it originally shifted the cylinder, or platen, to be struck in a new position by the capital letters on a typebar.
 The floating shift moved the typebars up and down instead, allowing for a smoother typing action.
 You can also download the 1938 version here.